Skip to content

 The Ethical Rating of a brand is divided into three categories by The Good Shopping Guide: the Environment, People and Animals.
 Find out more about how we rate and research brands’ CRS/ ESG policies.

-Hendrick’s can apply for Ethical Accreditation for more detailed guidance on how to improve.
-This gin brand may improve its rating and fulfil our fundamental ethical requirements by releasing a sustainability report with detailed goals and the progress that has been made towards them as well as offering an Organic gin range.
+This gin brand may improve its rating and fulfil our fundamental ethical requirements by releasing a sustainability report with detailed goals and information on the progress that has been made towards them.

 Why not check out The Good Shopping Guide’s Ethical Accreditation if you work for or with a spirits company that places sustainability high on its priority list, or wants to improve its ESG/ CSR policies?
 Contact us to learn more about the benefits of Ethical Accreditation, or complete our short form for an initial sustainability evaluation.